What is a financial assessment?

 - expenses linked to your disability

-contact us so we can update our records and if necessary, we can do another reassessment.
+contact us so we can update our records and if necessary, we will ask you to fill in a short form detailing changes to your financial circumstances.
+You won’t need to complete another full financial assessment.

 It is your responsibility to make sure your benefit entitlement is correct.
 Contact the